shaileshshindegit/notification-service/README.md

 ### Leftover
 * Exception handling and partial failures are not implemented for simplicity.
+* Validation, data sanitization and data masking not implemented.
-* Extensive tests cases are not written as no business logic in code.
+* Extensive test cases are not written as no business logic in code.
 Focus was more on design side.
 * Process multiple notifications in single request is not implemented for simplicity.
+* Configuration from YAML file is not used.
+Configuration needs to be externalise with spring-cloud-config
+* Spring profiles are not used.
+In real world application, we will have different downstream URLs for each environment like test, uat, prod.

 <br/>